Glossary of Terms

 However, the exception was said to be 'truly narrow' by the Court of Appeals for the Federal Circuit (CAFC) in Roche Products, Inc. v.
 Bolar Pharmaceuticals Co., Inc (1984) when it was held that the experimental use rule could not be construed so 'as to allow a violation of the patent laws in the guise of 'scientific inquiry,' when that inquiry has definite, cognizable, and not insubstantial commercial purposes.
 The defence is also limited to 'tests, demonstrations, and experiments' not 'in keeping with the legitimate business' of the alleged infringer."

-This was confirmed in Madey v Duke (2002) where the CAFC stated "[R]egardless of whether a particular institution or entity is engaged in an endeavor for commercial gain, so long as the act is in furtherance of the alleged infringer's legitimate business and is not solely for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry, the act does not qualify for the very narrow and strictly limited experimental use defense.
+This was confirmed in Madey v Duke (2002) where the CAFC stated "[R]egardless of whether a particular institution or entity is engaged in an endeavour for commercial gain, so long as the act is in furtherance of the alleged infringer's legitimate business and is not solely for amusement, to satisfy idle curiosity, or for strictly philosophical inquiry, the act does not qualify for the very narrow and strictly limited experimental use defence.
 Moreover, the profit or non-profit status of the user is not determinative."
 Despite some early evidence that it might do so, including asking for an Amicus curiae from the U.S. Solicitor General, the US Supreme Court decided not to review the CAFC Madey decision which therefore remains current US law.

 Recently Wegner26 has suggested that the cardinal mistake of recent US court decisions, including Roche and Madey, denying a broad interpretation of the experimental use exception has been to interpret "philosophical" as its current meaning - and not as the term was used in the nineteenth century as used by Justice Story when it meant "scientific" and so included any experimentation on (but not with) the invention.